SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 refers to the method of editing: through plain text.

 Because of this plain text input, text-based expositions can be easily imported or edited in external editors.
-The consequence is that editing the visual layout is less direct as in the graphical based editor.
-The structure of the exposition is expressed by using Markdown, the display of which can be customized through style sheets (css).
+What you express is the structure of the text instead (paragraphs, headers, figures, emphasis, links, inline media), without specifying the styling yet.
+To express this structure, one uses Markdown.
+For styling the text one may use Cascading Style Sheets (CSS).

+Advantages:

+- You can change the look of an exposition globaly very easily after writing it
+- Portable: you can copy and paste the source from and to external editors
+- Many programs support converting something into Markdown
+- Closer to HTML: you may use HTML directly to do some custom markup or styling
+- Responsive by default
+- Allows some templating

+Disadvantages:

+- You cannot style your text while you write it
+- It is not possible to be very precise about location of elements.
+- Sometimes, Markdown can be a bit quirky with newlines.

 On desktop, the editor splits the screen in two: you can write your text on the left side <a href="#editor">editor</a> while the result is